 Why Pay Twice?

-Heimer Engineering is often asked to perform an inspection after a non-Engineer has performed an inspection.
-The reason is the non-Engineer's report said, "Assessing the structural integrity of a building is beyond the scope of a standard building inspection."
-Assessing structural integrity is within the scope of a inspection performed by an Engineer.
+Heimer Engineering is often asked to perform an inspection after a non-Engineer has performed a home inspection.
+The reason is the non-Engineer's report stated, "Assessing the structural integrity of a building is beyond the scope of a standard building inspection."
+Assessing structural integrity is within the scope of a pre-purchase inspection performed by an Engineer.